-- QoS Decoding Mode A where the outgoing PHB is determined by looking at the TC field; - QoS Decoding Mode B where the outgoing PHB is received from the MT_AP (because determined by looking at the TC field of a server level MPLS label stack entry).
+- when the short-pipe tunnelling mode is configured, the CI_iPHB is determined by looking at the TC field; - when the uniform tunnelling model is configured, the TC field is ignored and the CI_iPHB is generated to be identical to the AI_PHB (because it is determined by looking at the TC field of a server level MPLS label stack entry).

-Details on how the QoS Encoding Mode and QoS Decoding Mode are used to supported short-pipe and uniform MPLS-TP tunnelling modes are described in the following clauses 10.1.1 and 10.1.2.
+Details on how the short-pipe and uniform MPLS-TP tunnelling modes are modelled are provided in the following clauses 10.1 and 10.2.